-Hockey: Katariya, Navjot and Gurjit talk about their journey into the sport
+Hockey: Vandana Katariya, Navjot Kaur and Gurjit Kaur talk about their journeys into the sport

 “It feels good now after the Olympics now when I go to my hometown.
 There are a lot of other parents who used to ask my family not to encourage me to play because I was a girl.
 There were a lot of tough times.
 I often used to think that we made a mistake just coming into the world.
 However, my father used to handle all of that and never let it affect us.”

-Meanwhile, Defender Gurjit Kaur, spoke about the time she was out of the team for six months in 2016 and spoke about what kept her going and what the women in the younger generation need to keep in mind when they take up a career in sports.
+Meanwhile, Defender Gurjit Kaur, spoke about the time she was out of the team for six months in 2016, what kept her going during that period and what the women in the younger generation need to keep in mind when they take up a career in sports.

 “I had just gotten a new job.
 But I felt no joy because I was out of the team.
 Despite the eight hours in office, I used to still make time to practice because I felt like I hadn’t achieved anything.
 There was a long way to go.
-I had to fulfil the dream of my parents.:
+I had to fulfil the dream of my parents,” the drag-flicker said.

 “If one has the support from her family, then anything is achievable.
 We also need to have a positive approach towards every problem we face in our lives.
-I know it’s easier said than done, but we need to learn how to keep a positive frame of mind in difficult circumstances.”
+I know it’s easier said than done, but we need to learn how to keep a positive frame of mind in difficult circumstances.

 “When I go to my home town, there aren’t any stadiums or grounds to play.
 A lot of young kids come and ask me about hockey and I feel happy when they give the sport so much love and that girls want to play too.
 I think, for that they should have the support of their parents and coaches.”